concepts

 | Per-deployment safety case | Customer |

-Safety-case writing walks through the GSN structure and what's defensible to claim.
+Safety-case writing walks through the GSN structure and exactly what is defensible to claim today.

 Two-product framing#